-Who Targets Me started in 2017, initially as an effort to understand the ways UK political parties use Facebook advertising, subsequently as a global project to create greater accountability and knowledge about political social media through research, and to advocate for new rules for democracy and elections fit for the digital age.
+Who Targets Me started in 2017 as an effort to understand the ways UK political parties use Facebook advertising.
+Subsequently we grew as a global project to create greater accountability and knowledge about political social media through research, and to advocate for new rules for democracy and elections fit for the digital age.

-- To offer others’ use of the same data and tools as we use in order that they might draw their own – potentially different – conclusions.
+- To share the data and tools we use so that others might draw their own – potentially different – conclusions.

 - To remain balanced and evidence-led.

 We constantly look for interesting uses of digital political ads and telling the story of that use.
 Things we find interesting are:

 - The use of advertising by mainstream campaigns and actors.

 - Campaigns that are hard to identify/attribute to any ‘real world’ actor.
 This might include ‘foreign’ or ‘inauthentic’ influence.

 - Campaigns that spend large sums and run thousands of ads.